Skip to content

 Other Arizona Rodeos

-While the Jack Fuller Roping Event is a highlight in the rodeo calendar, Arizona is also home to several other prestigious rodeos.
+While the Jack Fuller Team Roping Event is a highlight in the rodeo calendar, Arizona is also home to several other prestigious rodeos.
 For example, the Tucson Rodeo, an official PRCA rodeo known as the Fiesta de Los Vaqueros, is among the nation’s top rodeos.

 For those seeking a taste of history, Prescott Frontier Days offers a glimpse into the past with its claim to fame as the “World’s Oldest Rodeo.”
 Dating back to 1888, this iconic event takes place every July and showcases a variety of rodeo events, including bareback riding, steer wrestling, and bull riding.
 And as the world’s oldest rodeo, Prescott Frontier Days is a beloved tradition that pays homage to the region’s rich cowboy history.